alexwardcodes/Project1-Odyssey/README.md

 ## Planning

-To initiate the planning stage, I began by developing the following overview of my development process so that I could have a clear understanding of what the project required in order for me to achieve the look and functionality I was aiming for my game, and so I could be certain that my code would deliver all of the functionality I had in mind:
+To initiate the planning stage, I began by developing the following overview of my development process so that I could have a clear understanding of what the project required in order for me to achieve the look and functionality I was aiming for in my game, and so I could be certain that my code would deliver all of the functionality I had in mind:

 ### Development Overivew